elydon/fragments/README.md

 * The `FragmentManager` interface
 * The `Application` interface

-When starting the system via running the main method of the `Main` class, the class path is scanned for a class that implements the `Application` interface, which gets instantiated and its `setup()` method is called.
+When starting the system via running the main method of the `Main` class, the class path (or the current path, if the class path root cannot be found) is scanned for a class that implements the `Application` interface, which gets instantiated and its `setup()` method is called.
 The `Application` is responsible for setting up the fragments system.
 It is implementation dependent how the various components get assembled to a whole fragments system, but usually it is needed to configure the class path in a way the JVM finds all necessary classes.
 The `SimpleApplication` class is a good starting point for your own implementation of an `Application`.

 Now let's take a closer look on the other projects.